Everyone in Northern Nevada may be all excited about unmanned aerial vehicles.

 While the rules currently limit testing, more testing may be exactly what the UAV industry needs at this point.

-“Part of the testing to be done in the state is to offer input to the FAA on potential modification to the current regulations to facilitate the safe integration of this air traffic into the airspace of the future,” says Kazmierski.
+“Part of the testing to be done in the state is to offer input to the FAA on potential modification to the current regulations to facilitate the safe integration of this air traffic into the airspace of the future,” said Kazmierski.

 He acknowledges that loosening of the FAA rules — a step that the FAA has promised as it gets more information — might prove helpful to the industry’s development.

 “Most people would agree that the use of UAVs will continue to grow in the years ahead.
-We are fortunate as a state to be part of the development of this exciting new industry,” the EDAWN chief says.
+We are fortunate as a state to be part of the development of this exciting new industry,” the EDAWN chief said.

 Rapp, who worked with the state government’s program to support the drones industry before he moved to his post at UNR, notes that development of UAV technology is under way in nations around the world, and a period of cautious regulation by U.S. authorities wouldn’t kill the young technology.